 - Promote the management of public health pests and arthropod of disease agents.

-- Provide for the educational and scientic advancement of members.
+- Provide for the educational and scientific advancement of members.

-- Encourage scientic research in vector management and public health pests.
+- Encourage scientific research in vector management and public health pests.

 - Promote an exchange of information among members.